-NSG 122, NSG 210, NSG 211, NSG 212
+Prerequisite: All 100 Level NSG courses, NSG 210, NSG 211, NSG 212

 Second Year; Second Semester

 NSG 214 Assessment and Skills (1 credit)

 This course provides the opportunity for students to synthesize and integrate knowledge, skills and abilities.
 Simulation offers students the opportunity to care for patients in a variety of complex situations, identifying pertinent patient assessment data, prioritizing interventions and evaluating outcomes under faculty guidance.
 Simulation will assist students, individually and as a team member, with application of nursing process, critical thinking, clinical reasoning, clinical decision-making and therapeutic communication.